 Eventually the truth came out, that Dreyfus’s signature had been forged, and that he was framed.
 (Dreyfus was later awarded the French Legion d’honneur.)

 While attending a ceremony removing Emile Zola’s ashes to the Panthéon in 1908, Dreyfus was shot in the arm by a right-wing journalist, who was trying to assassinate him.
+You can read more about Dreyfus and other famous French people here.

 6. Léon Gambetta